-Long-time advocates and new activists gathered in Trenton today to rally for cannabis legalization and the lack of home cultivation of cannabis or “homegrow” for medical marijuana patients.
+Long-time advocates and new NJ cannabis activists gathered in Trenton today to rally for cannabis legalization and the lack of home cultivation of cannabis or “home grow” for medical marijuana patients.

-Homegrow is especially popular and a rallying point for many activists.
+Home grow is especially popular and a rallying point for many cannabis activists.
 It would benefit patients who, due to their illness, cannot work a great deal.
 They are subsequently having issues paying for expensive medical marijuana (or clinical cannabis) on an exceedingly lean budget.

 “If I have to march every couple weeks, then you’ll see me,” Derlyn Jones “DJ” Stokes said to the crowd regarding the need to fight for change.

-A prominent activist and patient Jeff Oakes was unable to attend, according to Lefty.
-The protest was organized by DJ Stokes and Sanjay Chaudhari with support from the aforementioned activists.
+According to Lefty, a prominent NJ cannabis activist and patient Jeff Oakes was unable to attend.
+DJ Stokes and Sanjay Chaudhari organized the protest with support from the aforementioned activists.